gu-gridh/Saint_Sophia/saintsophia-backend/data_tools/README.md

 ```

 ### `create_dataset.py` - Create ML dataset
 Combines inscription and annotation data into a single CSV for machine learning.

+**NEW: Each row represents one annotation** (not one inscription), so you get more detailed training data.

 **Usage:**
 ```bash